jassukhokhar/weather_project/README.md

 # weather_project
-#This is my weather project which i build using API with frontend html,css and js.
+This is my weather project which i build using API with frontend html,css and js.
-#you can search temperature and climate of any city here.
+You can search temperature and climate of any city here.